 Approaching the End of Daylight Savings Time

 I know I’m not the only one noticing how much shorter our days are getting already.
-Daylight savings 2023 will end on November 5th.
-Clocks are moved back one hour from 2 a.m.
-DST to 1 a.m.
+Daylight savings 2024 will end on Sunday, November 3rd.
+Clocks are moved back one hour from 2 a.m. to 1 a.m.
 For parents of early risers, the upcoming change can be nerve-racking.
 “He’s already waking up at 5:30 a.m.
 Does this mean he’s going to start waking up at 4:30 a.m. now?!”
 Thankfully the answer is no. You are going to gradually shift his schedule to the new time.

 Alternatively, if you don’t think going “cold turkey” will work well for your child, you can also approach the time change incrementally, starting a few days before.
 Push naps, meals and bedtime back 15-20 minutes later each of the days leading up to the end of daylight savings.
-For example, if his usual bedtime is 7:30 p.m., he can go to bed at 7:45 p.m. the night of the 1st, 8 p.m. on the 2nd, 8:15 p.m. on the 3rd, and 9 p.m. on the 4th.
+For example, if his usual bedtime is 7:30 p.m., he can go to bed at 7:45 p.m. the night of the 31st (tonight!), 8 p.m. on the 1st, 8:15 p.m. on the 2nd.
 By the time daylight savings ends, he will already be well on his way to being adjusted.
+For those celebrating Halloween, you might be up later tonight anyhow!

 Regardless of which approach you choose, stay consistent and try not to let him eat or really start his day before 6 a.m. (new time).
 He’ll be adjusted within a week.